-UK Food Law – The Basics will introduce you to the UK’s laws and regulations governing the production, transport, retail, and consumption of food.
+UK Food Law – The Basics will introduce you to the UK’s laws and regulations governing food production, transport, retail, and consumption.
 Through a series of online lectures and engagement in forum-based seminars, you will build a robust understanding of food legislation, beginning with the evolution of food laws in the UK throughout its history.
-This overview will provide context to modern developments and will lead you to explore the foundations of modern food legislation and their place within the overall structure of legal requirements placed on the food industry.
+This overview will provide context to modern developments.
+It will lead you to explore the foundations of modern food legislation and their place within the overall structure of legal requirements placed on the food industry.

 After completing the course, you will have an excellent understanding of current legislation, know where to find and interpret laws relating to your profession, and participate in (and contribute to) the development of future UK food law.
-Given the foundational importance of the law to the entire length of the food supply chain, this course will be of direct use to professionals in any aspect of the agrifood sector and will benefit their own activities and that of their employer.
+Given the foundational importance of the law to the entire length of the food supply chain, this course will be of direct use to professionals in any aspect of the agrifood sector.
+It will benefit their activities and that of their employer.

 - Be able to recommend changes and improvements to the sustainability plan for their business.